marksherriff/cs3240-f22-website/project.md

 __Due:__ November 6 or November 7

-__Goal:__ Well... your app needs to do more than just one thing... right?
+__Goal:__ Move forward with the next major features of your application, showing that you are making significant progress.
+Your app should be "functional" at this point, such that a user can login and use some of the basic features.

-__Requirements:__ In the opinion of the TA, significant work was accomplished this week on another major feature of the application, such that it is visible and mostly usable in the system.
+__Requirements:__ In the opinion of the TA, significant work was accomplished this week other major features of the application, such that it is visible and mostly usable in the system.
 GitHub Actions should still be working.

 __TEAM EVALS:__ More information about Sprint Team Evals coming soon.